mikaelnousiainen/RS41ng/README.md

 # RS41ng - Amateur radio firmware for Vaisala RS41 radiosonde
+##Attention: This clone do not support DFM17 (cloned during implementation)

+##This clone has special attention to
+- recover GPS after disortion
+- TX Watchdog to reboot if 10 min silent.
+- 4FSK Mode with two frequencies used alternating every intervall (reach more receivers)

 **NOTE:** While this firmware has been tested with great success on a number of high-altitude balloon flights, it is still a work in progress and some features might not work as expected yet!